Variiuz/minecraft-git-backup/README.md

 # minecraft-git-backup
-A Windows (bat) script for stashing your minecraft world(s) onto git ☁️
+A script for stashing your minecraft world(s) onto git ☁️ Tested on Windows, also available for Linux.

 Requires either HTTPS setup or SSH keys (so you gotta know what u doing kinda)